Search

 Instructions

-• Line a baking sheet with 3/4 of the cup of salt in one even layer.
+• Prepare Salt Bed: Line a baking sheet with ¾ cup of the kosher salt in an even layer.

-• Place the beets in a colander and wash them under running water.
-Then, place them in a single layer on the salt bed.
-Sprinkle the remaining salt on top of the wet beets.
+• Prep Beets: Rinse the beets under running water (do not dry them) and place them in a single layer on the salt bed.
+Sprinkle the remaining ¼ cup of salt on top of the wet beets.

 Notes